Reviews of the Best Tattoo Aftercare Cream Kits

 - Allow it to air dry for approximately one hour.

 - Reapply three to five times a day.

 - Wash your new tattoo three times a day for the first three to five days.

 - Continue applying aftercare cream when required, allowing any scabs or flaking skin to dry naturally.
 Do not apply aftercare cream to scabs.

-By assisting your tattoo with the necessary moisture supplied by tattoo aftercare lotions and minimal exposure to infection, you're giving your tattoo its best chance at developing into a well-healed tattoo with no damage or blow out.
+By assisting your tattoo with the necessary moisture supplied by aftercare lotions and minimal exposure to infection, you're giving your tattoo its best chance at developing into a well-healed tattoo with no damage or blow out.

 H2Ocean Ultimate Tattoo Care Kit